-While Tesla has issued warning after warning for drivers to keep their hands on the wheel even when Autopilot is on, it seems that no one pays much attention to them.
+While Tesla has issued multiple warnings to drivers reminding them to keep their hands on the wheel even when Autopilot is on, it seems that some have not heeded their warnings.
 Autopilot itself will start warning the driver once it detects that no hands are on the steering wheel and, if the driver doesn’t respond, Autopilot is set to disengage automatically.

 Elon Musk was quick to take to Twitter and defend Tesla’s decision against using those tools, saying that their effectiveness, not cost, made them unusable.